-Perspective | Even if the NCAA grants spring sport seniors another season, there are tough decisions to make
+Perspective | Even if the NCAA grants spring sports seniors another season, there are tough decisions to make

 “I miss my team,” she said.

-If this Sunday had been a normal Sunday, which it decidedly is not, Meghan Doherty would have been with her teammates on the University of Maryland women’s lacrosse team, preparing to host James Madison.
+Had Sunday been a normal Sunday, which it decidedly was not, Meghan Doherty would have been with her teammates on the University of Maryland women’s lacrosse team, preparing to host James Madison.
 It was to be her last season with the Terrapins, the defending national champions.
 Instead, the lacrosse she plays is with Olive, her sister’s pit bull, in their Baltimore backyard.

 “Oh, my God,” she said.
 “I miss it so much.”